Student money saving tips

-Save money on parking your car by wondering around residential areas near your destination.
+Save money on parking your car by wandering around residential areas near your destination.
 Often you can park for free for the whole day or for selected hours during the day.
-Often you can park for free in the centre of towns and cities after 6 pm or 8pm.
+Often you can park for free in the centre of towns and cities after 6 pm or 8 pm.
 Never pay unless you have to!

 If you need to buy something always search for a coupon or online promotion, always ask for student discount in shops and restaurants (make sure you have your student ID with you at all times).
 If you’re with a phone company often you get deals for restaurants such as 2 meals for the price of one, which makes going out with friends way more accessible.

 Go to supermarkets in the evening as this is when they put their reduced food out, you can get things for cheap that you can use for your batch cooking!

 When having a clear-out, decide what is sellable and use Facebook selling page or Gumtree to sell your old things.
 But always clean them and charge the highest you can so that you’re prepared to be knocked down.
 Something is better than nothing!

 Use old items like wood, old frames, old curtains and fabrics to make notice boards, cushions, scented pouches etc. to use in your house or to sell online or in local craft fairs and car boot sales.

 Always pack lunch, snacks and water!
 This saves the odd £2 here and there on days out, as it all adds up.

 No need to not socialise when you’re on a tight budget: pack picnics, go for long walks, bike rides, and organise cosy nights in with your friends.